orris27/computer_science_notes/english/writing.md

 34. 有用: of no use = useless ~ useful, helpful, valuable = constructive
 35. 提意见: provide suggestions
 36. 感情用事: impulsive, self-centered, arrogant
+37. 懂: have more wisdom of interpersonal relationship, understand, have an in-depth understanding of
+38. 认真对待: be cautious about doing sth, take seriously (the problem we are facing)
+39. 这并不意味着: it does not mean that ...
+40. 导致: as a result (`It is true that the world has changed greatly over the past 50 years, and the older generation may not be able to keep pace with the changing world.
+As a result, someof their ideas and values may have been outdated.`)

 ### education
 1. 获得更多知识: acquire/ gain a wide range of knowledge beyond textbooks, have access to knowledge, develop an in-depth understanding of the reading material, consolidate knowledge, update their knowledge and skills, absorb new knowledge, keep pace with the changing business world